Do forecasts of bankruptcy cause bankruptcy? A machine learning sensitivity analysis: MCMC Diagnostics

-\subsection{MCMC Diagnostics}
+\section{MCMC Diagnostics}

-We run the monotone BART with mostly the default specifications of \cite{bart} but with 2,000 burn-in draws, 2,000 posterior draws, and 100 trees (the specifications we use throughout in the simulated data and empirical analysis).
-The BART model for the $\Pr(B\mid G,\bm{x})$ and in the convergence comparison uses 1000 cut-points generated uniformly, as was consistent throughout the paper.
-Convergence diagnostics are presented in table \ref{mcmc_diagnostics}.
+We run the monotone BART model with mostly the default specifications of \cite{bart} but with 2,000 burn-in draws, 2,000 posterior draws, and 100 trees (the specifications we use throughout in the simulated data and empirical analysis).
+The BART model in the convergence comparison uses 1,000 cut-points generated uniformly, as was consistent throughout the paper.
+Convergence diagnostics are presented in \autoref{mcmc_diagnostics}.